jessmetri/jessmetri/README.md

 - 👋 Hi, I’m Jessamyn Medina @jessmetri
-- 👀 I’m interested in **aquaculture, bioeconomy, and data science**.
+- 👀 I’m interested in aquaculture and data analytics.
 - 🌱 I’m currently learning **Python, SQL, and business intelligence**.
 - 💞️ I’m looking to collaborate on **projects related to aquaculture sustainability, bioeconomic modeling, and data analysis**.
 - 📫 How to reach me: